 Strategy #3: Gaining Positioning for Backdoor Forehand Tap-ins

 Strategy #1 touched on the methodology Zach Hyman employs to score goals backdoor on his one-timer side.
-This section will talk about how Hyman is able to find space on his forehand side to create the occasional forehand backdoor tap-in.
+But Hyman is also able to find space on his forehand side to create the occasional forehand backdoor tap-in.
 Hyman generally uses this method of attack when the puck is on the left flank.

-One of the main things Hyman does to prevent the opposing defenseman from picking up his stick is to put his butt into the opposing player’s hip and face his toes towards the net, making it difficult for the opposition to square up to Hyman and engage with his stick.
-Hyman gets really low when he does this, entering a crouch-like position.
+One of the main things Hyman does to prevent the opposing defenseman from picking up his stick is to put his butt into the opposing player’s hip and face his toes towards the net, making it difficult for the defender to square up to Hyman and engage with his stick.
+Hyman gets super crouched, bends his knees, and has his right toe face the net.
 Once Hyman establishes this stance, his lower-body strength makes it challenging for the opposing defender to maneuver around Hyman’s body in order to tie up his stick.

 Strategy #4: Being Strong at Net-Front